Building on Windows

 Things to download

-to see whether your OS is 32 or 64 bit.
+.
 You will need it while doing the setup.

 FreePascal? - download the Download as installer

 Qt SDK - Select the online installer, as it will save you ~1 GB of bandwidth.
 Nokia will also require you to register an account to download it.

 Mercurial - pick one (TortoiseHg has a GUI and is more user-friendly)

 - CMake - download the Windows (Win32 Installer)

 Windows building archive - it contains everything you need to compile Hedgewars on Windows.

 - TortoiseHg? - Chose one based on your OS version

 - Install CMake, but please ensure you select "Add CMake to the system PATH for all users", so you can run CMake directly from command line.